-Someone searching for "Rage Against the Machine" may simply enter "Rage" as a keyword and expect MusicStation to 25 return a sensible set of results to choose from.
+Someone searching for "Rage Against the Machine" may simply enter "Rage" as a keyword and expect MusicStation to return a sensible set of results to choose from.

 2.3.2.8.
-Customers do not Always Spell Words Correctly

-Though we are primarily looking for an exact match we recognize that customers often mis-spell words.
-We use fuzzy-logic and phonetic matching techniques to suggest search Artists, Albums or Tracks to the customer when all else fails.
+Customers do not always spell words correctly Though we are primarily looking for an exact match we recognize that customers often mis-spell words.
+We use fuzzy-logic and phonetic matching techniques to suggest search Artists, Albums or Tracks to the customer when all 20

 2.3.2.9.
-If they Know What they want then Take them there

-If a customer searches for "rage against the machine" and this results in 1 result being returned then they will be forwarded automatically to the "Rage Against the Machine" Artist Homepage.
+If they know what they want then take them there If a customer searches for "rage against the machine" and this results in 1 result being returned then they will be forwarded automatically to the "Rage Against the Machine" 25 Artist Homepage.
 We will not present them with a result set containing a single Artist that they must then click on.

 2.3.2.10.
-We Will Learn from Use of the System and Optimize it Accordingly
+We will learn from use of the system and optimize it accordingly

-40 There may be variations of Artist, Album or Track names that customers search for, that are quite different to the one stored in the database.
-Structures exist to ensure that when we see a new variation in a search keyword, we are able to match it to the intended Artist, Album or Track name, thus ensuring 45 that all future searches using that variation are successful.
+There may be variations of Artist, Album or Track names 30 that customers search for, that are quite different to the one stored in the database.
+Structures exist to ensure that when we see a new variation in a search keyword, we are able to match it to the intended Artist, Album or Track name, thus ensuring that all future searches using that variation are 35 successful.

 Similarly, when sorting the search results will make use of knowledge of the popularity of the results (as played by customers) ensuring that the most popular (and hence the most likely result for the intended search) are nearer the top.
-When this is occasionally not correct the customer may choose an alpha-sorted view instead.
+40 When this is occasionally not correct the customer may choose an alpha-sorted view instead.